just-buildsystem/justbuild/doc/concepts/alternative-mirrors.md

 general public and possibly not even available to everyone who has access to the respective project.
-In order to avoid polluting a multi-repository specification with the URLs of such restricted mirrors, the `.just-local` file is extended to support additional keys in its JSON object.
+In order to avoid polluting a multi-repository specification with the URLs of such restricted mirrors, the `.just-local` file was extended to support additional keys in its JSON object.
 - For the optional key `"local mirrors"`, if given, a JSON object is specified that maps primary URLs to a list of local (non-public)